-The displays of slave user interfaces show \(\bigcap\{\text{A}}\) (change-over under centralised control) and slave user interfaces automatically follow the operation mode directed by the master user interface.
+The displays of slave user interfaces show (changeover under centralised control) and slave user interfaces automatically follow the operation mode directed by the master user interface.

-Only the master user interface can select heating or cooling mode.
+Only the master user interface can select heating or cooling mode (cooling/heating masterhood).